-Currently there are two special award programs administered by AussieWalk: Walk Australia (completing a walk in each of the 6 states and 2 mainland territories),
+Currently there are three special award programs administered by AussieWalk: Walk Australia (completing a walk in each of the 6 states and 2 mainland territories),

 Lakes of Canberra (nominally 50km), and

 Centenary Trail (nominally 150km).

 You do not need to walk the entire distance at the one time, or over consecutive days.
 Most people would complete the Lakes of Canberra over 4-5 days of walking, and the Centenary Trail in 7-14 days, and these walks may be spread over several years.
 Parts of each program are also included in the Canberra Walking Festival each year.

 The Walk Australia program is new in 2018, and no one has completed this challenge yet.
 Who will be the first?
 The special award patch will be unveiled at that time.

 The special awards are designed to provide a challenge for walkers, with a commemorative patch awarded on completion.

 Walkers pay a nominal $10 to participate in any of the special programs, and will receive a record booklet/card to record their progress.
 The fee covers the award on successful completion of the program.